iv4xr-project/OCC4PXTesting/README.md

-# OCC4PXTesting
+# OCC4PXTesting Pipeline

-This branch is allocated for the integeration of our appraisal system with MBT to record emotional states of different numbers of test cases.
-This is the basis for our new research.
+This branch is allocated for the integeration of our appraisal system with MBT to record emotional states of the testsuit generated either by MC or SBT.